 HafenCity’s versatile urban spaces - such as the Marco Polo Terraces here - were conceived for cultural events as well (© ELBE&FLUT) Start slideshow

-The decision to maintain structures typical of a port wherever possible predestined HafenCity for culture: the historic harbor basins and quay walls, cranes and warehouses were restored, creating new settings for art and culture, including large, cultural institutions such as the Elbphilharmonie Concert Hall, the International Maritime Museum Hamburg and perhaps also the planned Science Center.
+The decision to maintain structures typical of a port wherever possible predestined HafenCity for culture: the historic harbor basins and quay walls, cranes and warehouses were restored, creating new settings for art and culture, including large cultural institutions such as the Elbphilharmonie Concert Hall and the International Maritime Museum Hamburg which is already open.

-While initially mainly cleared sites were made available temporarily, a permanent arts and creative quarter is to be developed on the southern bank of Oberhafen from the end of 2014.
-Culture and the arts are also always taken into account in the design of parks, promenades and squares.
+Initially mainly cleared sites were made available only temporarily, but now a permanent arts and creative quarter is to be developed on the southern bank of Oberhafen.
+The needs of culture and the arts are also always taken into account in the design of open spaces.

-Many participants and events are directed by the Cultural Coordination Committee of HafenCity, set up in May 2005 by the Ministry of Culture, Sports and Media.
+Many participants and events are directed by the Cultural Coordination Committee of HafenCity, set up in May 2005 by the Ministry of Culture.
 Since then HafenCity Hamburg GmbH representatives have met regularly to promote the cultural development of HafenCity.
 The committee also develops concepts, assuming a share of the responsibility for developing HafenCity’s cultural life.
-In future, Oberhafen neighborhood will also be a moving force.
-This creative and cultural area complements Elbtorquartier, which is already developing into a focus for knowledge.
-The conventional development pattern in HafenCity will be turned on its head in Oberhafenquartier, sinceplots of land will not be sold, but remain special assets of the City of Hamburg.
-The springboard for development are the existing buildings.
-The first project, here since 2013, is Hanseatischen Materialverwaltung, a concept for supplying cultural institutions, schools, societies, as well as committed citizens with props and scenery for social, ecological or creative projects.